 Deficiency of boron in human nutrition may result in many painful and even debilitating disease symptoms.

-Boron deficiency can cause cell walls to become very weak and fragile, rendering the cells incapable of properly transferring and receiving nutrients into them.
+Boron deficiency causes Calcium and Magnesium to be lost in the urine, which in turn weakens bones, joints and dental enamel.
+Boron deficiency also causes cell walls to become very weak and fragile, rendering the cells incapable of properly transferring and receiving nutrients into them.

-Bone analysis has shown that arthritic bones and joints have only half the Boron content of healthy joints.
+Bone analysis has shown that arthritic bones and joints may have only half the Boron content of healthy joints.
 Equally demonstrated was how the lack of Boron results in a lack of synovial fluid to lubricate joints and provide nutrients for the cartilage between the joints.

 Boron deficiency may be the most important factor in causing arthritis, osteoporosis and tooth decay today.
 Arthritis in its various forms affects a large percentage of the population in developed countries.